lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 Yes, the RSP Notebook Aspect will only have python environments for `Data Preview 0 <https://dp0.lsst.io/>`_ (DP0), which encompasses `Data Preview 0.2`_ (DP0.2; extragalactic and Galactic) and `Data Preview 0.3 <https://dp0-3.lsst.io/>`_ (DP0.3; solar system).

 To access data from the Notebook Aspect, users will need to use Python commands and code.
-Much of the LSST Science Pipelines code is in Python, and the `DP0.2 tutorial notebooks <https://dp0-2.lsst.io/tutorials-examples/index.html#dp0-2-tutorials-notebooks>`_ use Python as well.
+Much of the LSST Science Pipelines code is in Python, and the Rubin/LSST `tutorial notebooks <https://github.com/rubin-dp0/tutorial-notebooks/>`_ use Python as well.
 These tutorials contain executable examples of the commands required to access and analyze data.
-All DP0 delegates should feel free to copy and paste from the provided tutorials.
+All Rubin/LSST users should feel free to copy and paste from the provided tutorials.

-Anyone new to Python and looking to learn more might benefit from this `Python for Beginners <https://www.python.org/about/gettingstarted>`_ website (which includes links to tutorial in a variety of languages), or this Community Forum thread where DP0 delegates can share `resources for python beginners <https://community.lsst.org/t/5975>`_.
+Anyone new to Python and looking to learn more might benefit from this `Python for Beginners <https://www.python.org/about/gettingstarted>`_ website (which includes links to tutorial in a variety of languages), or this Community Forum thread where Rubin/LSST users can share `resources for python beginners <https://community.lsst.org/t/5975>`_.
 Web searches for "python *(thing you want to do)*" are usually pretty successful too.